Young European Leadership: UN CSW Delegations

 Young European Leadership organizes a high-level youth delegation to the annual UN Commission on the Status of Women conference.
 While YEL members have been involved in these summits in the past, the organization was accredited to the United Nations for this summit starting in 2025.
 YEL sponsors five young women from across Europe on an annual basis to give them the opportunity to attend the UN summit and to advocate for the voice and rights of women around the world.

 Other Events

-In addition, Young European Leadership organizes and participates in various youth-focused events.
-These include events hosted by the European Business Summit, the OECD, the Paris Peace Forum, and the European Committee of the Regions.
+In addition, Young European Leadership (YEL) organizes and participates in various youth-focused events.
+These include events hosted by the European Business Summit, the OECD, the Paris Peace Forum, the Food and Agriculture Organization, the Misk Global Forum (MGF), the World Food Forum (WFF), the World Youth Development Forum (WYDF) in China, and the European Committee of the Regions.
 YEL also hosts its own annual summit to meet with youth from across Europe.
 The summit usually takes place in a different EU member state every year to allow YEL to better highlight the diversity of Europe.